ndd21/PHYS281/docs/demo-terminal.md

 As described in the [_VS Code_](demo-vs-code.md) introduction, any Python code that you write can be run within [_VS Code_](demo-vs-code.md#running-code).
-However, it use also useful to know how run code and navigate a file system using a @(terminal) (sometimes referred to as a Command Prompt window, console or @(shell)).
+However, it use also useful to know how run code and navigate a file system using a [terminal](glossary.md#terminal) (sometimes referred to as a Command Prompt window, console or [shell](glossary.md#shell)).
 Indeed, a Python code interpreter can be run interactively via a terminal as will be described in [another tutorial](demo-python-terminal.md).